-A simplistic description of Oppositional Defiance Disorder is when a teenager: “Constantly disobeys his parents and is basically stuck in an outwardly nasty mood when around anyone in authority.”
+A simplistic description of Oppositional Defiance Disorder is when a teenager: “Constantly disobeys his/her parents and is basically stuck in an outwardly nasty mood when around anyone in authority.”

 Such behavior is normal to a degree in most teenagers, but when it gets out of hand and starts to affect your home and his or her education (with conflicts with other students and teachers) it may be a more serious disorder that needs to be taken care of.